JosiahCraw/Git-Selector/README.md

 <a name="install"></a>

 ## 2. Installation
-Ensure that NPM is installed on your machine and run the following commands:
+Ensure that NPM is installed on your machine and run the following command:

 ```console
 user@computer:~$ npm run package-linux //linux can be replaced with win or mac depending on your operating system
 ```

+On Windows you can run this command from git bash once NPM is installed

+I have found some issues with native windows packaging however, it seems like if you have a space in your user name it causes npm to fail.
+Windows does work running from source though

 This will create a package in `release-builds`